Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

+Much like with stellar mass, our experiments here test both the selection threshold, and the number density to which we randomly down-sample.
+Here, we probe SC-SAM galaxies with SFR$> 0.2$ or 1.25 M$_{\odot}$ yr$^{-1}$ at a high and low density, respectively.
+For sSFR, we probe SC-SAM galaxies with sSFR $> 0.1$ or 0.2 Gyr$^{-1}$ with a high density down-sampling.
 For SFR and sSFR, errors on the cosmological parameters span 9-15\% for $\Omega_{\text{M}}$, and 5-8\% for $\sigma_{8}$ (though we note the high threshold, low density SFR selection finds essentially no constraints).
 The tightest constraints on cosmology consistently come from stellar mass.